FireController1847/InteractiveOOD/README.md

-# InteractiveUML
+# InteractiveOOD
-A simple interactive UML designer for programmers and developers alike.
+A simple interactive object-oriented designer for developers and system programmers alike.